Redirect a Default Vercel Subdomain to Your Custom Domain

 Option 3: Redirect Using Next.js Middleware

-If you're using Next.js (and if you're hosting with Vercel, I would say chances are very high that you are), then you could also implement this redirect at the application level using middleware.
-This is the approach to take if your application needs the extra flexibility, if you need to handle specific routes differently, etc.
+If you're using Next.js (and if you're hosting with Vercel, I would say chances are very high that you are), then you could also implement this redirect at the application level using middleware, renamed Proxy in Next.js 16.
+Use this only when the application needs routespecific flexibility, and retain the same explicit sourcehost check.

 1. If you don't already have one, create a middleware.ts file in your project root (or _middleware.ts in pages/ for older Next.js versions).